marvellousekpen/Real_Estate/README.md

 Tailor marketing strategies to the specific needs and demographics of each town.
 For example, focus on luxury buyers in high-value towns like Greenwich and affordable housing in lower-value towns.

 Implement incentives for first-time homebuyers or affordable housing programs in towns with lower sales and assessed values to stimulate the market.

+#### Code and Data
+The full analysis code can be found in the Jupyter Notebook: real_estate_analysis.ipynb.

+The dataset used for this analysis is available in : <a href="https://catalog.data.gov/dataset/real-estate-sales-2001-2018">RE_DATA</a>